Topological sheaves and spaces of distributions in the global case: Topological Sheaves and Algebras

 There are two possible escamotages to introduce a natural product on the $\ra$-tensor product of two topological algebras.
-The first one is based on the fact that in many cases, and in particular in the cases we will be interested in, the $\ra$ tensor product as a module (even not has a topological module) coincides with the $r$-tensor product.
+The first one is based on the fact that in many cases we will be interested in, there are identifications at the level of sheaves (forgetting about the topology) between the $\ra$ tensor product and the $r$-tensor product.